 Ethan Allen's slipcovered upholstery is created with style, comfort, and practicality in mind.
 Each slipcover is sewn for a specific frame design and has a soft, relaxed fit.
 Wrinkles and puddled fabric are part of the design.
-Cushions are filled to create generous loft in each seat.
+Cushions are filled to create generous height in each seat.
 Wrinkles in the outer cover produced by normal cushion compression are to be expected.
 The extent of these wrinkles varies according to the individual cushion, fabric, and frame design.

 ■ Maintenance.
-Vacuum slipcover occasionally, and when needed, have it professionally dry-cleaned.
-Seat and back cushions should be fluffed by hand to maintain fullness and reversed for even wear.
+Vacuum slipcover occasionally using a residential vacuum fitted with an upholstery tool attachment, and when needed, have it professionally dry-cleaned.
+Improper vacuuming can result in fabric wear and pilling.
+Do not use a commercial vacuum or a rolling brush attachment.
+Seat and back cushions should be fluffed by hand to maintain fullness, and reversed for even wear.